 The Sun’s notoriety related to the city of Liverpool has been prominent ever since the Hillsborough Disaster occurred in 1989, resulting in 96 fatalities after a human crush.

 On Wednesday 19 April, four days after the disaster, with 95 people confirmed dead – the 96th victim, Tony Bland, suffered irreversible brain damage and had his life support turned off in 1993 – The Sun, then edited by Kelvin McKenzie, ran its infamous front page.
 It reported as fact a series of allegations made by unnamed South Yorkshire police sources, principally that some Liverpool supporters had attacked and urinated on “brave cops” as they attempted to save people, and that some supporters had stolen from dead

-The coverage caused tremendous distress to families in the first stages of shock and grief at the loss of their relatives, and among survivors of the deadly crush and Liverpool supporters, many of whom were filmed working hard to help save and rescue victims.
-Families believe that the huge, uncritical publicity given to those lurid stories greatly contributed to their difficulties in having the real truth established, leading to a traumatic justice campaign and legal battle for 27 years until last April’s verdict.
+The coverage caused tremendous distress to families in the first stages of shock and grief at the loss of their relatives and among survivors of the deadly crush and Liverpool supporters, many of whom were filmed working hard to help save and rescue victims.
+Families believe that the huge, uncritical publicity given to those lurid stories greatly contributed to their difficulties in establishing the real truth, leading to a traumatic justice campaign and legal battle for 27 years until last April’s verdict.

 The coverage led to an immediate boycott of the Sun on Merseyside, which has been strongly adhered to, and attempted apologies made by the paper, and latterly McKenzie, years after the stories were run, have never been accepted by the bereaved family groups.

 This is a "Pay as You Feel" website.